pluribus-one/gdpr-registry-app/README.md

 Now you can go to: `http://127.0.0.1:8000/admin` with your browser.
 To log in use the (superuser) credentials previously created while executing `python manage.py createsuperuser`.

-### Updates
-You can update your installation to the latest version using the following commands (open a shell in the installation folder: **/home/gdpr/gdpr-registry-app**):

-    git pull
-    python manage.py makemigrations axes audit jet dashboard python manage.py migrate
-    python manage.py populate
-    python manage.py collectstatic

 ### Apache web server
 In order to make your gdpr registry app available to other machines, you may use the Apache web server.
 Open a shell inside */home/gdpr* and digit: